gheesung/esplink-mega2560-apds9960/README.md

 This sketch get the uses the following library.

 ## SparkFun APDS9960 library
-Sparkfun library (SparkFun_APDS9960.h) has a checking at check the valid ID is return by the device.
+Sparkfun library (SparkFun_APDS9960.h) has a checking for the valid device ID.
 For compatible module bought from China, this value has to change according.

 ```C
 // Acceptable device IDs